damianlewandowski/fifo-inventory2/README.md

 - After I finish writing tests, I need to start analyzing the rest of the project, because I honestly don't understand all of it.
 - Then I should look into proper dockerfile for prod, since the only supplied for now is a very simple one with full image of python and no proper change of user to prevent running container as a root.

+## Last steps
+- I finished writing tests.
+There aren't many of them, but I don't think you wanted me to completely focus on writing dozens of them.
+- I had to implement additional endpoints, which I missed.
+They were mentioned in the beggining, but I skipped right to the questions I needed to answer below.
+- Finished writing documentation
+- The only things left for me to do is to clean up packages, that are not used right now, but were included in the starting template.
+Also I should look into dockerfile, go with some lite version and setup non-root user to run the server.
+- I am not sure what you meant by service being self contained.
+I need a database, and that could be setup somewhere else in its own container.
+Right now everything is ran through docker-compose and a basic dockerfile for API that uses python 3.8 image.